Anasuya (film): Plot

 Anasuya, an orphan with a postgraduate degree in criminal psychology, begins her career at NTV as a reporter.
 She lives with her elderly landlord, Joseph, and embarks on her first major assignment, which involves exposing child labour in a local politician's household.
 Disguised as a reporter for a women's magazine, Anasuya uncovers the harsh conditions of an orphan girl, Lakshmi, who is forced into domestic work at the politician's house.
 After the exposé garners significant attention, the politician retaliates by throwing Lakshmi out to avoid arrest.
 Anasuya offers shelter to Lakshmi, gaining fame and admiration from her boss but creating tension with her senior colleagues.

-Meanwhile, a series of gruesome murders baffle the police.
+Meanwhile, a series of gruesome murders baffles the police.
 The killer removes organs from his victims and leaves a red rose at the crime scenes.
 Anasuya, assigned to gather information from task force officer Anand, becomes personally involved in the investigation.
-The killer targets Joseph, murdering him and removing and taking away his heart.
+The killer targets Joseph, murdering him and removing his heart.
 He then attempts to kill Anasuya, but she narrowly escapes with Lakshmi.
 Anasuya's investigation leads her to Govind, a hospital compounder with polio, who is arrested but later released due to his disability.
 Suspecting Govind's involvement, Anasuya continues her pursuit and uncovers that Govind is pretending to be disabled.

 Govind escapes custody and resumes his killings, now targeting organ transplant recipients from the National Hospital.
 Anasuya connects the murders to a woman named Pooja, whose organs were donated after she was declared brain-dead.
 Through her investigation, Anasuya uncovers Pooja's tragic past, including her harassment by anatomy professor Dr. Amar, who became obsessed with her.
 After Pooja rejected his advances and refused to marry him, Amar's actions led to her death.
 Her organs were donated, and Amar, now known as Govind, preserved her body.
 He began murdering organ recipients to "reunite" Pooja's organs with her body, believing that she could not be reborn if her organs were donated.

-In a final, desperate attempt to complete his obsession, Govind kidnaps Lakshmi, intending to remove her eye to complete Pooja’s body.
-He plans to burn himself with her corpse on Akshaya Trutiya, believing they will be "reborn" together.
+In a final, desperate attempt to complete his obsession, Govind kidnaps Lakshmi, intending to remove her eye to complete Pooja's body.
+He plans to burn himself with her corpse on Akshaya Tritiya, believing they will be "reborn" together.
 Anasuya, with Anand's help, tracks Govind to his hideout.
 In the ensuing confrontation, a fire destroys Pooja's remains.
 Anasuya fatally wounds Govind, who dies heartbroken.

 In the aftermath, Anasuya clears her name and uses her platform as a journalist to promote organ donation while discouraging obsessive and harmful behaviour.